-High-gain DC/DC converters are of special importance if the energy storage device operates in a low-voltage level.
-As discussed in the previous section, it is possible to place the energy storage devices in series to increase the voltage, but if they cannot surpass a certain voltage level or rating, then it is mandatory to introduce a balancing system.
+High-gain DC/DC converters are of special importance if the energy storage device operates at a low-voltage level.
+As discussed in the previous chapter, it is possible to place the energy storage devices in series to increase the voltage, but if they cannot surpass a certain voltage level or rating, then it is mandatory to introduce a balancing system.
 However, if too many cells are placed in series, the complexity of the balancing system will increase too.
-Therefore, this is the reason of implementing a high-gain DC/DC converter which can boost the voltage from the energy storage stack to desired levels to use with the DC/AC inverter.
+Therefore, this is the reason for implementing a high-gain DC/DC converter which can boost the voltage from the energy storage stack to the desired levels to use with the DC/AC inverter.
 For example, off-grid inverters boost the 48V input voltage from lithium or lead-acid batteries to 400V so the DC/AC inverter can operate at 220 or 230VAC levels.

-Authors in [43] presented a high-gain bidirectional quadratic DC/DC based on coupled inductor with current ripple reduction capability.
-By using the coupled inductor, the converter can operate in b power flow modes with a reduced ripple current at both input and output ports.
-The voltage gain for the boost-mode is as high as two cascaded boost converters, and the same applies for the buck-mode, hence a high-gain is achieved.
+Authors in [44] presented a high-gain bidirectional quadratic DC/DC based on a coupled inductor with current ripple reduction capability.
+By using the coupled inductor, the converter can operate in both power flow modes with a reduced ripple current at both input and output ports.
+The voltage gain for the boost mode is as high as two cascaded boost converters, and the same applies to the buck mode, hence a high gain is achieved.
 The authors analyzed in detail the operation in continuous conduction mode, discontinuous conduction mode as well as the boundary conditions.
 The prototype of 250W with a low side voltage of 27V was able to boost it to 110V in the high side output.
-The efficiency achieved by the prototype stayed above 90% for both boost-mode and buck-mode, in a wide range of power variation.
+The efficiency achieved by the prototype stayed above 90% for both boost mode and buck-mode, in a wide range of power variations.

-Fig. 8 High-gain bidirectional quadratic DC-DC converter based on coupled inductor.
+Fig. 8 High-gain bidirectional quadratic DC-DC converter based on coupled inductor [44].

-In [44], the authors have proposed a wide input range DC/DC converter suitable for fuel cells, this circuit was also tested with commercial SC modules inserted before T1, at the input side.
-The proposed converter was able to take an input voltage of 42-60V and provide a stable output voltage of 400V with a maximum power of 5kW.
-A two stages approach was used, the first stage is a three-level boost converter cascaded with the second stage, a current-fed two-inductor boost converter topology, which has a higher voltage gain and provides galvanic isolation from the input source.
+In [45], the authors have presented a wide input range DC/DC converter suitable for fuel cells, this circuit was also tested with commercial SC modules inserted before T1, at the input side.
+The presented converter was able to take an input voltage of 42-60V and provide a stable output voltage of 400V with a maximum power of 5kW.
+A two-stage approach was used, The first stage is a three-level boost converter cascaded with the second stage, a current-fed two-inductor boost converter topology, which has a higher voltage gain and provides galvanic isolation from the input source.
 The first stage was designed to boost the voltage from the wide input of 42-60V to 80V, so the cascaded stage works always in its optimal voltage input in terms of efficiency.
 A total efficiency of 92% was achieved with the converter.
-Fig. 9 shows the proposed DC/DC converter.
+Fig. 9 shows the wide input range DC/DC converter presented by the authors.

-Fig. 9 Wide input range DC/DC converter composed of two cascaded stages.
+Fig. 9 Wide input range DC/DC converter composed of two cascaded stages [45].